LukeBurbank/Monte-Carlo-and-Regime-Switching-Analysis-of-a-Futures-Trading-Strategy/README.md

 ## Methodology

+Before performing bootstrap simulations, it is useful to first understand simple trade reshuffling.
-To illustrate the concept, imagine all 67 historical trades placed in a hat.
+Imagine all 67 historical trades are placed in a hat.

 ### Trade Reshuffling (Without Replacement)